seedstack/website/content/docs/basics/dependency-injection.md

 Verify with the debugger that the same instance of the resource is reused for the lifetime of the application.

+## Method interception

+SeedStack also supports method interception **with some limitations**.
+Method interception is useful to add cross-cutting concerns ("aspects") to existing code.
+For instance, SeedStack uses it for transactions, security enforcement or validation.

+Method interception is implemented by dynamic subclassing and overriding of relevant methods.
+It has very little overhead but has the following limitations:

+* Class must be public or package-private,
+* Class must be non-final,
+* Method must be public, package-private or protected,
+* Method must be non-final,
+* Instances must be created by SeedStack (interception cannot be used on instances created with `new`).

+{{% callout warning %}}
+**Caution:** if the conditions above are not met, method interception will NOT take place.
+{{% /callout %}}

 ## Google Guice

-To do dependency injection, SeedStack uses [Google Guice](https://github.com/google/guice), a lightweight dependency injection framework.
+To do dependency injection and method interception, SeedStack uses [Google Guice](https://github.com/google/guice), a lightweight dependency injection framework.

 **Google Guice is completely hidden from normal application code** by the use of the `javax.inject` ([JSR 330](https://jcp.org/en/jsr/detail?id=330)) injection standard.
 Unless you are doing something very specific (like writing an extension to SeedStack) your code should not depend upon Guice classes.